Norman "Dinky" Diamond: Early years

-Sparks 1973-1975
+Sparks 1973–1975

-Founding members of Sparks, the brothers Ron and Russell Mael, moved to England in 1973 with a new manager, John Hewlett, founder of John's Children, and a deal from Island Records, thanks in part to the exposure garnered by a BBC2 television Old Grey Whistle Test performance.
+Founding members of Sparks, the brothers Ron and Russell Mael, moved to England in 1973 with a new manager, John Hewlett, founder of John's Children, and a deal from Island Records, thanks in part to the exposure garnered by a BBC2 television The Old Grey Whistle Test performance.
 The Mael brothers placed an advertisement in music weekly Melody Maker which read: "Wanted bass player for Sparks.
 Must be beard free and exciting".
 As a result, Martin Gordon was hired.
 With Adrian Fisher on guitar and Diamond on drums, in the midst of power strikes and a threatened vinyl shortage, they recorded their breakthrough Kimono My House in 1974, scoring a number 2 hit with the single "This Town Ain't Big Enough for Both of Us".
 Remembering Diamond's early years with Sparks, producer Muff Winwood said "Dinky was by no means a great drummer but he suited the material perfectly".

 Sparks became a UK teen sensation, appearing on the cover of Melody Maker, Record Mirror and many other pop magazines, both in the UK and Europe.
-Hits such as "This Town Ain't Big Enough for Both of Us", "Amateur Hour" and "Never Turn Your Back On Mother Earth" led to many appearances on the BBC's flagship music show Top of the Pops.
+Hits such as "This Town Ain't Big Enough for Both of Us", "Amateur Hour" and "Never Turn Your Back on Mother Earth" led to many appearances on the BBC's flagship music show Top of the Pops.

 Gordon and Fisher were later replaced, but Diamond temporarily survived the cull.
 In 1975 the revised band, including Diamond, toured the US promoting the Kimono My House and Propaganda albums.
 Diamond had enjoyed being a member of a high-profile band, and would sit in the office at Island Records, answering the telephones and reading paperwork.
-Here he met Lee Packham, (secretary to 'Kimono My House' producer Muff Winwood) whom he married in 1976.
-Diamond developed a serious drinking problem and the marriage broke down, the couple later divorcing (Lee died in 1994).

 After Sparks, Four Squares

 Diamond was voted Drummer of the Year in a poll held by Premier Drums in 1975.
-However, that was also his last year with Sparks as the Mael brothers decided to move back to the USA and there they would using mainly local session musicians.
+However, that was also his last year with Sparks as the Mael brothers decided to move back to the US and there they would be using mainly local session musicians.
 Diamond's departure from Sparks affected him badly, but he went on to appear with a number of bands, including (from 1980) the Sparks spin-off The Four Squares.
-Despite the name, the band actually had five members: Diamond on drums, Sparks' former manager John Hewlett on vocals, former Sparks guitarist Trevor White on bass, and two guitarists - Adrian Fisher plus Chuck "Bob Davies" Wagon (also of The Dickies) who shot himself before the band's main recording session at Bearsville Studios were complete.
+Despite the name, the band actually had five members: Diamond on drums, Sparks' former manager John Hewlett on vocals, former Sparks guitarist Trevor White on bass, and two guitarists – Adrian Fisher plus Chuck Wagon (also of The Dickies) who shot himself before the band's main recording session at Bearsville Studios were complete.